George V of Georgia: Second reign (1318–1346)

-Liberation of Georgia from Mongol rule
+Conflict with the Mongols

 In 1327, Abu Sa'id Bahadur Khan investigated and executed his guardian and de facto governor of Qa'ena, Chupan, with his sons and supporters.
 The death of a powerful government hastened the further decline and disintegration of the Ilkhanate.
 The young and weak politician Abu Sa'id could not stop the decline of the state.
 In 1335, after his death, complete chaos began in the country, and in fact, Ilkhanate was divided into several neighboring states.

 King George was on friendly terms with the influential Mongol prince Choban.
 George used Choban's death as a pretext to rebel against the already weakened Ilkhanate.
 He stopped paying tribute to the Mongols and expelled their army from the country.
-It was a long process lasted from 1327 to 1335, through both peaceful diplomacy and the use of force.
-In the 30s and 40s of the 14th century, the Mongols organized several campaigns in order to restore their domination in Eastern Georgia, but they did not succeed.
+It was a long process that lasted from 1327 to 1335, through both peaceful diplomacy and the use of force.
+In the 30s and 40s of the 14th century, the Mongols organized several campaigns in order to restore their domination in Eastern Georgia, albeit with no success.

+However, according to the numismatic evidence, Georges V may not have been that successful in asserting independence.
+Standard Il-Khanid coins continued to be minted in Tiflis until the 1350s, and no coins in the name of George V are known, suggesting continued effective control by the Mongols throughout the period.
+It is suggested that George lost his capital Tiflis and most of Eastern Georgia, but managed to reunite the western part of the country under his rule.